06yash12/Databricks_Challenge/README.md

 # Databricks
-At Indian Data Club, we’re on a mission to empower the next generation with practical AI and data skills.
-Our Databricks 14-Days AI Challenge is designed to help beginners build a strong foundation Databricks through daily learning, hands-on practice, and real-world problem solving.
+At Indian Data Club, I am on a mission to empower the next generation with practical AI and data skills.
+My Databricks 14-Days AI Challenge is designed to help beginners build a strong foundation Databricks through daily learning, hands-on practice, and real-world problem solving.

 # DAY 01